Rubusch/linux-c/040__bus/input-subsystem__adxl345-accel-via-i2c-polling/README.md

-# ADXL345 Accel polling driver based on the input system
+# ADXL345 Accel polling driver based on the input system using i2c Polling

 ![DC934a Board](pics/adxl345.png)

+iio: The Industrial I/O core offers a unified framework for writing drivers for many different types of embedded sensors.

+input: Some of the parts might be also used in input drivers, such as for mouse, joystick, etc.

 Use the ADXL345 Accel click mikroBUS accessory board connected to the I2C bus of the processor to verify the driver.
 The driver will scan